-The Twizy first saw the light of day at Frankfurt in 2009 as the Twizy ZE concept.
-Among that motor show’s smash hits, it effortlessly stole the limelight from Renault’s original Zoe concept.
+Among that motor show’s smash hits, it effortlessly stole the limelight from Renault’s original Renault Zoe concept.
 Enclosed wheels and a state-of-the-art headlamp arrangement were the only features not to make the finished article.

 Renault can claim no intellectual ownership of the EV microcar concept; energy-efficient personal mobility machines have made regular appearances at shows for more than a decade.

-Meanwhile, in the shape of the recently introduced Chevrolet Volt and Vauxhall Ampera twins, you could say that Britain has its first truly usable family EVs.
+Meanwhile, in the shape of its sibling the Renault Zoe, the BMW i3, Volkswagen e-Golf, Tesla Model S, and the recently added Hyundai Ioniq, you could say that Britain has its first truly usable family EVs.